 An online calculator to estimate the I-131 radiation dose received by the thyroid gland from radionuclides in fallout from nuclear tests.

 REB offers a number of seminars and workshops to trainees and staff as well as to the greater scientific community.
 This includes a week-long Radiation Epidemiology and Dosimetry Course, given periodically by experts in the radiation field.
-Learn more about the 2019 Radiation Epidemiology & Dosimetry Course and view videos and course content from the 2015 course.
+View lectures and course materials from the 2019 Radiation Epidemiology & Dosimetry Course.